What is a snapshot?

 Wearing a seatbelt doesn't make it OK to drive into a wall every day.
 Your backup volume should be dedicated to your backup task.
 If you want to take advantage of some extra space on your backup disk, you should add a volume to that disk specifically for storing the other data.
 That other volume will be outside of CCC's purview, thus protected from any unintentional alterations.
 Open Disk Utility and select your backup disk, then choose Add an APFS Volume... from the Edit menu to add a volume to your backup disk.

 If you would like to browse the contents of a snapshot, select that snapshot in the snapshots table, then right-click and choose the Reveal in Finder option.
 Or, simply double-click on the snapshot.
 You may then browse the contents of that snapshot in the customary manner in the Finder.
 The snapshot is mounted read-only, so it is impossible for you to make any harmful modifications to the snapshot.
 If you would like to restore a single item, you can simply drag the item from the snapshot to wherever you want to restore it to.
+When a snapshot is mounted, the creator icon of the snapshot in the Snapshots table will have a green dot to indicate that it is mounted.

 Note: Neither the Finder nor Disk Utility shows mounted snapshots, so you cannot unmount a snapshot in those applications.
 CCC will indicate when a snapshot is mounted by placing a small green dot on the snapshot creator icon in the snapshots table.
 You can right-click on a mounted snapshot in CCC and choose the Unmount option to manually unmount a snapshot.
 For your convenience, however, CCC will automatically unmount any snapshots that it mounted when you quit CCC.